 Happy New Year.
-My first blog post for 2016 is part one of a three part series on setting your direction for the New Year.
+This is part one of a three part series on setting your direction for the New Year.
 If your vision for the year is still a little foggy, that’s okay.
 A mindfulness approach will allow you to gain greater clarity about what is important for you.
 It brings all the essential ingredients together with perfect order and timing.

 Essential ingredients for a happy new year